 What skills do you need for construction jobs?

-These vary slightly according to the role, but alongside some technical knowledge, most construction jobs require the following:
+These vary slightly according to the role but, alongside some technical knowledge, most construction jobs require evidence of your:

-- Problem solving and the ability to change plans according to changing circumstances
+- Problem solving capability and the ability to change plans according to changing circumstances

 - Decision-making and leadership